KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Fuel by fewieden](https://github.com/fewieden/MMM-Fuel)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-2. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
+3. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
-3. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
-7. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
+9. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
-9. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+10. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
+11. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
-11. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
+12. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
-12. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+13. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-13. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+14. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+15. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-14. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+16. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-15. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+17. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-16. Recommendation: Replace eslintrc by new flat config.
+18. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)